-- Spacing plants – Look at the recommended spacing that comes with each plant you purchase
+When determining where you plants will go, look at the recommended spacing that comes with each plant.

-- Mulch – Choose a color that doesn’t compete with the flowers – natural tones, like brown, that don’t have dye or pesticides
+When it comes to mulch colors, there are lots of different options.
+Try choosing a color that doesn’t compete with the flowers – natural tones, like brown, that don’t have dye or pesticides.

 HOSTA!
 You can’t kill them, they have wonderful varieties and come in all different sizes.